Summer Session

 - Students looking to fulfill a SUNY General Education requirement may find courses in the course search using the 2023 Gen Ed/Core/General Education category.
 Courses satisfying a General Education 2023 requirement apply to students who matriculated at Purchase or another SUNY school on or after Fall 2023.
 Courses marked as fulfilling Core or General Education requirements apply to students who matriculated prior to Fall 2023.

 - Days and times are not posted for courses taught asynchronously.
 Asynchronous online learning means no scheduled class time, so you can schedule around your summer vacation or job plans.
-Read more about Instructional Methods.
+Read more about modes of course delivery.

 - Courses fill quickly.
 Check your Purchase College email for the bill payment deadline to avoid being dropped from a course.

-- Don’t forget to check the summer semester federal and state financial aid chart to determine eligibility and to obtain information.
+- Don’t forget to check the federal and state financial aid chart to determine eligibility and to obtain information.

 Anthropology